Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 But being honest, she was pretty sure he was far more intelligent than any of her prior relationships.
 Maybe he didn’t have their vocabulary or reading, but much like Vemik and a few others she’d met on this outer space adventure, he learned *fast* and could make for challenging conversation.
 He saw the world differently too, in a way she at first found cruel, but now saw its hidden kindnesses...

 And, well… *Weapons-grade.* His answer to the age-old question of size versus skill was, of course, "why not both?" to literally breath-taking degrees.
 Her and Tilly had smug pride about their men; theirs’ were honest attractions.
-Hoeff wasn’t a cute boy, he was a *powerfully* handsome man, powerfully *built* in all the best ways and most importantly, powerfully *skilled.* She came for his face and physique, played along to enjoy his endless, *mind-shattering* strength...but she *stayed* for his soul, especially his quick and subtle sense of humor.
+Hoeff wasn’t a cute boy, he was a *powerfully* handsome man, powerfully *built* in all the best ways and most importantly, powerfully *skilled.* She came for his face and physique, played along to enjoy his endless, *mind-shattering* strength... but she *stayed* for his soul, especially his quick and subtle sense of humor.
 He had unexpected depths.
 If she could, she’d stay cuddled up with him forever, trading jokes, maybe ogling him and his friends while they played delightfully ultramasculine games with each other...

 But there was a downside to life with a committed military man.
-He and his team had just become something...different.
-He couldn’t talk much about it, but the implication was that they were about the best around at what they did, and, well...what they did wasn’t very pretty.
+He and his team had just become something... different.
+He couldn’t talk much about it, but the implication was that they were about the best around at what they did, and, well... what they did wasn’t very pretty.
 Necessary, maybe, but now they were going to get even better at it, and that meant he was about to disappear for several months, where he would no doubt push his already superhumanly powerful body and skills to new, more extreme heights.
 From there…

 The prospect of him disappearing on mission with little or no notice, sometimes for weeks at a time.
 Maybe some day, he wouldn’t come back.

-That...wasn’t an easy thought.
+That... wasn’t an easy thought.

 So, what to do?